How the Student Loan Collection Process Works

 3. You have medical or other family problems that consume your entire income.

 • After three years, you might be surprised that the lender makes no real effort to collect the debt.
 Not unreasonably, you may assume that the debt collection process is ineffective or that they have forgotten about you.
-In other words, when your deferment ends, the loan collection process might be relatively low-key.
+In other words, when your deferment ends, the student loan collection process might be relatively low-key.
 It might lead you to conclude you can simply pay what you can and when you can with little to no consequences.

 • But this assumption can lead to unsuspecting students like you getting further trapped in a mountain of debt that can be nearly impossible to clear up.
 In many cases, borrowers take no initiative to repay these student loans.
 Suppose you, as a borrower, contact the loaning agency for help.
 In that case, they often recommend solutions that advance their interests rather than yours.